San Francisco (sans-serif typeface): SF Camera

 Introduced on September 10, 2019 at Apple's keynote; Phil Schiller mentioned it while summarizing the camera updates on iPhone 11 Pro.
-Different from SF Pro, this variant has a boxier design which gives an industrial and professional look.
+This variant has a boxier design than SF Pro, giving it an industrial and professional look.
 Its figure and tracking are similar to SF Compact Text.

-Other fonts
+It was replaced with SF Compact Rounded in the Camera app in iOS 26.

 SF Serif (New York)

-A serif variant.
-It was introduced as SF Serif (codename Serif UI) at WWDC 2018 as the UI font for the redesigned Apple Books app for IOS 12.
+SF Serif is a serif variant of San Francisco.
+It was introduced as SF Serif (codename Serif UI) at WWDC 2018 as the UI font for the redesigned Apple Books app for iOS 12.
 It was officially released under the name New York on the Apple Developer site on June 3, 2019.

-New York Small comes with 6 weights with their italics.
+The typeface comes in Small, Medium, Large and Extra Large sizes, each in six weights and corresponding italics.
+It also includes OpenType features for lining and old-style figures in both proportional and tabular widths.